Code-Institute-Submissions/michael-schumacher-career/README.md

 ### Barchart displaying the total number of points scored per season
 ![Alt barchart](images/barchart.jpg "barchart")

-The above chart was ideal way  to display all of the Seasons compared to a piechart
+The above Barchart was an ideal way  to display all of the Seasons and clearly shows the trend of points scored over time

 ### Rowchart displaying the total number of podiums per team
 ![Alt row](images/row.jpg "row")

 ### piechart displaying the total number of Pole Positions per team
 ![Alt pie](images/pie.jpg "pie")

+Pie charts are a way of displaying the results of one measurement as a whole, in this case I am displaying the spread of Pole positions achieved at each team

 ### Displaying all 3 charts on the home screen
 ![Alt home](images/home.jpg "home")